NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ### 🔄 To Implement / Fix
 -obj import not working with materials / textures

+- simpkify ui for shared links should have "info", full screen, and reset viewer, maybe with quality settings,
+- low performance should be set to lower res just o make sure

 - performance is worst when sharpness is disabled - why?
 - disable pan doesnt work on mobile